filipemarinho/parallel-programming/README.md

 Repo to store projects of parallel programming.

-Includes three implementation of the Rich Club Coefficient in Graphs, one Serial implementation and two Parallel implementations.
+Includes three implementation of the Rich Club Coefficient in Graphs, one Serial implementation and two Parallel implementations exploring parrallel programming in C++.

 ---